radiantlogic-v8/documentation-new/documentation/installation/advanced/deploying-with-istio.md

 Egress controls how your FID pods connect to external services.
 Proper configuration ensures security, compliance, reliability, and cost control.

-1. Add the following content to your `egress-gateway.yaml` file:
+1. Add the following content to your `egress-gateway.yaml` file.
+Here, the Gateway component contains the egress gateway that manages outbound traffic.
+The selector points to istio-egressgateway pods, and servers specify ports and protocols to handle.

 ```
 apiVersion: networking.istio.io/v1beta1